kernelci/lava-docker/README.md

  - name:  lava-master	name of the master
     host: name		name of the host running lava-master (default to "local")
     webadmin_https:	Does the LAVA webadmin is accessed via https
+    webinterface_port: Port number to use for the LAVA web interface (defaut to "10080")
     lava-coordinator:		Does the master should ran a lava-coordinator and export its port
     persistent_db: True/False	(default False) Is the postgres DB is persistent over reboot
     pg_lava_password:		The Postgres lavaserver password to set